Big Pride parade in Paris; Turkish police stop marchers

 "If European leaders tolerate this, what’s to stop them from tolerating that at home? said Mornia Paumelle—Pichon, a 26-year—old illustrator.

+The parade was held under the motto “Out of the walls!”
+No violence or similar incidents were reported.

+Last year, North Macedonia's parliament adopted an anti-discrimination law, seen as the cornerstone of a decade-long struggle by civil society to ensure the protection of the country’s most vulnerable and marginalized communities.

 John Leicester reported from Paris.
-AP reporters Andrew Wilk in Istanbul and Geir Moulsen in Berlin contributed to this report.
+AP reporters Andrew Wilk in Istanbul, and Geir Moulson in Berlin, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.